VideojogosLusofona/PyXYZ/README.md

 A scene is composed of 3D objects organized in an optional hierarchical fashion, and each object contains a polygonal mesh and a material that controls how the mesh is rendered.

-At the most basic level, it has a few elementary helper classes, like Color, which describes a color with separate red, green, blue and alpha channels, and Vector3, a straightforward 3D vector implementation.
+At the most basic level, it has a few elementary helper classes, like Color, which describes a Color with separate red, green, blue and alpha channels, and Vector3, a straightforward 3D vector implementation.

 The core of the engine is comprised of the Scene, Object3d, Camera and Mesh classes, which handle the rendering itself.